abeschneider/stem/README.md

 ## Overview

 STEM provides an extensible Tensor library with a primary focus for Swift.
-While there are many Tensor libraries out there (Numpy, TensorFlow, Torch, etc.), there currently do not directly support Swift.
-Direct support of Swift is important for speed and to fully take advantage of the language.
+While there are many Tensor libraries out there (Numpy, TensorFlow, Torch, etc.), they do not support Swift.

 ### Why Swift?

-There are a properties of Swift that make it a good candidate for developing machine learning algorithms:
+There are several reasons Swift is a good candidate for writing Machine Learning algorithms:

-1. Runs on the LLVM
-2. Allows for advanced operator overloading
-3. Has support of a large company

-#### LLVM support
-Julia was on the first language to demonstrate the advantages of running on the LLVM.
-The language can be treated as both interpreted and compiled.
-This means that code can be written and tested easily while the end result can be optimized and fast.

-While languages such as Python have had a lot of work to make them faster (Numba, Psyco, Theano, etc.), the language is still ultimately interpreted.
-Optimizations can also be added by writing a library in C/C++ (e.g. TensorFlow).
-However, this requires a bridge between the compiled library and Python to be maintained.
-While the work can be minimized by either using tools like Swig or Boost::Python, debugging can still be a pain because it can be difficult to debug both Python and C/C++ at the same time.

-By writing for a language that runs on the LLVM means that development can be significantly increased through faster feedback and debugging tools and the resulting code can be optimized.

-Finally, by not having to deal with language bridges means that there are no speed penalties from making calls between languages.
-These penalties exist for libraries such as Numpy, Torch, and TensorFlow (if used in Python).

-#### Why not Julia?
-Julia is a great language.
-However, to date it currently does not have the same support for developing large applications.
-Julia's type system is still evolving to allow for features that Swift already supports and the tools for developing in Julia are still works in progress.
-Swift, on the the other hand, has XCode, which can provide advanced debugging as well as the ability to compile as you type.
-Both of these features makes finding and fixing bug take much less time.
+1. It's compiled:

+ a.
+None of the overhead normally associated with interpreted languages
+ b.
+It's easy to call compiled libraries

+2. It's simple to use, but has powerful syntax:

-### Operator overloading
+	a.
+Operator overloading
-Swift allows custom operators to be defined.
-Anyone who has used or develop a math library will recognize the ability to define operators can make writing equations much easier.
-It can be argued that Python's ability to overload operators is one of the important features that made it popular for machine learning.

-### Support

-In it's current state, Swift is not perfect.
-However, Apple has a vested interest in fixing Swift bugs and making it fast enough to run on embedded systems.
+	b.
+Generics have much of the same power that templates have, but without having to resort to messy template hacking

+3. It's strongly typed:

+	a.
+Mistakes can be discovered quickly
+	b.
+Can dispatch based on argument type

+4. It supports good design

+	a.
+Important for writing machine-learning algorithms for real-world problems

+5. Playground provides a very nice method to document algorithms

 ## Design
-The design of *STEM* came from looking at how many different libraries work and going through many different iterations.
-The focus on the design was on both flexibility and speed over features.
-The plan is to keep STEM simple and allow other libraries layered on top to provide more complex functionality.
+The design of *STEM* is to provide a fast and flexible library.
+Rather than focus on a creating large framework with a million features, the goal is to provide the tools necessary to create those frameworks.
+Much of the code was inspired by Numpy, Theano, and Torch.

 ### Tensors
-`Tensor`s in STEM is defined as a set of method that operator on a `StorageView`, where the `StorageView` maintains a window into a given `Storage`.
+A `Tensor` in STEM is defined as a set of methods that operator on a `StorageView`, where the `StorageView` is defined as a window into a given `Storage`.
 The flexibility in STEM comes from the fact that `Storage` is a generic parameter to the `Tensor` class.
-This allows new types of `Storage` to be defined (e.g. BLAS, GPU, etc.) while still maintaining the same interface.
+This allows new types of `Storage` to be defined (e.g. BLAS, GPU, etc.) while still maintaining the same interface by allowing how the data is stored as well as providing a mechanism for dispatching to different methods based on each `Storage` type (e.g. `CBlasStorage` will cause CBlas methods to be called on the `Tensor` operations).

 ### Vectors and Matrices

-Both the `Vector` and `Matrix` class are subclasses of `Tensor`.
-They provide two things:
+STEM defines the following types:

+* Vector
+* RowVector
+* ColumnVector
+* Matrix

+Each type is a subclass of `Tensor`, and provide:

 1. Constraints on the `Tensor`s
 2. Initializers that use those constraints to simplify construction
+3. The correct methods will be called based on the type (e.g. vector*vector could mean dot product or outer product depending on whether they are `RowVectors` or `ColumnVectors`)